nicholaskurgan/Dime-A-Dinner/test/ABTEST.md

 **Variations:** Variation A will include an interactive tutorial with guided, in-app actions.
 Variation B will include a static tutorial with text/screenshots and “Next” buttons.

+---
+**A/B Test Name**: Recipe Information Display

+**User Story Number**: US5 and US6

+**Metrics**: User engagement

+**Hypothesis**: Presenting each recipe with a unique visual style could make each recipe more memorable and encourage users to explore a variety of recipes.
+A unique style may enhance users' enjoyment and interest, prompting them to spend more time viewing recipes and improve recall of recipe details.
+Alternatively, a uniform style across all recipes might make it easier to browse, compare, and focus on the content without visual distractions.

+**Experiment**: Users will be divided into two groups.
+One group will view recipes displayed with unique styles for each recipe (e.g., different colors, fonts, or layout styles), providing a visually distinct experience for each.
+The second group will see recipes displayed with a uniform style, where all recipes have the same colors, fonts, and layout.
+We’ll measure user engagement (number of recipes saved) to determine the impact of each approach on user experience.

+**Variations**:
+- **Unique Style Display**: Each recipe is shown with a distinct design, incorporating varied colors, fonts, and layouts to give each recipe a unique visual appeal.
+- **Uniform Style Display**: All recipes are displayed with a consistent style, using the same colors, fonts, and layout, ensuring a streamlined and uniform browsing experience.